osmcode/osmium-tool/man/osmium-tags-filter.md

     ignored.
 Everything after the comment character (#) is also ignored.
 The the **FILTER EXPRESSIONS** section for further details.

+-i, --invert-match
+:   Invert the sense of matching.
+Exclude all objects with matching tags.

 -r, --add-referenced
 :   Recursively find all objects referenced by the matching objects and include
     them in the output.
 This only works correctly on non-history files.